tykbrown00/tykbrown00.github.io/about/index.md

 comments: false
 ---

-<center><a href="tykbrown00.github.io/">My name is Tyrese Brown and I recently have developed a passion for programming, specifically data science.
-While the journey has been difficult because I do not come from a traditonal coding background, the journey has been humbling and given me a  .</center>
+<center><a href="tykbrown00.github.io/"> My name is Tyrese Brown and I recently have developed a passion for programming, specifically data science.
+While the journey has been difficult because I do not come from a traditonal coding background, the process has been humbling and given me an appreciation for the field of study.
+Here I hope to blend data science with my other passion, fitness, sometime in the near future.
+Any criticisms about my projects or what I can do to make my site more appealing are more than appreciated.  </center>

-## Features
+## About Me
 * Minimal, you can focus on your content
 * Responsive
 * Disqus integration